 Hazard Warning Flashers

-To turn on the hazard warning flashers, press the button located on the side of the touchscreen closest to the steering wheel.
+To turn on the hazard warning flashers, press the button on the drive mode selector located at the front of the center console.
 All turn signals flash.
 Press again to turn off.

 Due to weather changes, humidity levels, or recent exposure to water (such as a car wash), condensation may occasionally accumulate in your vehicle’s head or tail lights.
 This is normal— as the weather gets warmer and humidity decreases, condensation often disappears on its own.
 If you notice water buildup within the exterior lenses, or if the condensation affects the visibility of the exterior lights, contact Tesla Service.